 15.2.
 Comparability - over time

-Business statistics are under a lot of changes due to the changes in the surveyed population (new or closed enterprises, enterprises currently not active, etc.) and due to changes in product classification, and as a result comparability over time is reduced.
-More specifically, since the 2013 PRODCOM survey, the number of surveyed units increased significantly due to the revision of the Business Register of ELSTAT, leading to the revision of the population of the surveyed units of the PRODCOM survey.
+Business statistics are subject to modifications due to changes in the surveyed population (new or closed enterprises, enterprises currently not active, etc.) and due to changes in product classification, and as a result comparability over time is reduced.

 15.3.
 Coherence - cross domain